Satya Rhodes-Conway: Mayoralty

+First term

 Rhodes-Conway was inaugurated as mayor of Madison on April 16, 2019.
 On her first day as mayor, she held a joint press conference with Dane County Executive Joe Parisi to announce a maintenance and reconstruction agreement for Buckeye Road.
 It was a compromise that Parisi could not work out with Soglin in the months preceding the election.

+Rhodes-Conway stuck to the agenda she campaigned on in 2019 when she defeated long-time incumbent Mayor Paul Soglin.
+Her accomplishments in her first term faced considerable opposition—particularly zoning changes intended to increase housing density and a Bus Rapid Transit system, which prompted a redesign of the entire Metro system.

-Controversy over response to 2020 protests
+Response to 2020 protests

 Starting in May 2020, protests spread across the United States in response to the murder of George Floyd.
 Protests in Madison began on May 30.
-Initially, Rhodes-Conway seemed supportive of the demonstrations, stating "George Floyd should be alive tonight and the fact that he isn't, is an American tragedy...I also want to say that I completely agree with the protestors that were around the capitol square and right here in front of this building earlier today.
+Initially, Rhodes-Conway seemed supportive of the demonstrations, stating "George Floyd should be alive tonight and the fact that he isn't, is an American tragedy...
+I also want to say that I completely agree with the protestors that were around the Capitol square and right here in front of this building earlier today.
 I agree with their message, I agree with their right to protest and I agree with how determinedly and peacefully they protested today."

 However, after protesters were tear-gassed by police on the first night of demonstrations, tensions escalated.
 Alice Herman, writing for Tone Madison, recounted that "As protesters—chanting 'hands up, don't shoot,' and repeating George Floyd's name—advanced from the campus end of State Street toward the Capitol, cops formed barricades across the street, repeatedly deploying tear gas to route the advancing protesters into side streets.
 The tear gas set off panicked stampedes, which were the most frightening and dangerous moments of the day."
 Multiple Madison alders (Rebecca Kemble, Donna Moreland, Max Prestigiacomo, Arvina Martin, Marsha Rummel, Tag Evers, and Grant Foster) released a statement condemning the tear-gassing of protesters.
 The next day, Rhodes-Conway declared a state of emergency and imposed a 9:30 pm curfew on the isthmus area of the city, stating "I want to be clear that this is in response to a number of people endangering themselves and others by shattering glass, destroying property, and engaging in widespread, systematic looting of local businesses."